openstack-archive/murano/doc/source/draft/enduser-guide/manage_applications.rst

   http://apps.openstack.org/#tab=murano-apps and click on the desired package to see its full name.

 #.
-In dashboard, navigate to
+In OpenStack dashboard, navigate to
    :menuselection:`Murano > Manage > Packages`.
 #.
 Click the :guilabel:`Import Package` button on the top right of the
    page.